Larissaggarcia/DynamicForm/README.md

+# Dynamic Portfolio-VTEX

+Welcome to the VTEX selection process case!
+This case was executed to demonstrate my skills as a developer, using my skills with code versioning, use of APIs, Front-End development, where I created this portfolio using HTML, CSS, React and UX concepts for a harmonious desktop design.
+The data from this form is sent to the Zendesk ticket portal as requested.
+If you have any questions, I am available for contact!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).